Looking for Fat-Containing Food Ideas?

 • Liver damage and worsening of liver function in people with severe liver disease that can be serious and may require transplantation.
 Liver damage has also happened in people without liver disease

-• High liver enzymes in the blood is a common side effect in people treated with TRIKAFTA.
+• High liver enzymes in the blood, which is a common side effect in people treated with TRIKAFTA.
 These can be serious and may be a sign of liver injury.
 Your doctor will do blood tests to check your liver:

 • before you start TRIKAFTA